 What is a Midwife?

 Midwives are well known worldwide for their care of pregnant people.
 Midwives view pregnancy as a normal physiological stage, meaning it is a normal process in life, not a disease or disordered state.
-They strive to help their patients have a healthy pregnancy and birth through education about their bodies and individualized advice to maximize wellness.
+They strive to help pregnant people have a healthy pregnancy and birth through education about their changing bodies and individualized care to maximize wellness and respond to complications.

-Although midwifery care is focused on supporting the normal process and minimizing unnecessary interventions, midwives are also trained to recognize and respond to complications that may arise.
-Midwives work closely with other providers including Obstetrician/Gynecologists (OBGYN), maternal fetal medicine doctors, pediatricians, and family practice doctors among others, and may consult or transfer patient care when complications are beyond the CNM’s licensed scope of practice (i.e. very high risk pregnancy).
+Although midwifery care is focused on supporting the normal process of labor and birth, and minimizing unnecessary interventions, midwives are also trained to recognize and respond to complications that may arise.
+Midwives work closely with other providers including Obstetrician/Gynecologists (OB/GYN), Maternal Fetal Medicine doctors (MFM), Pediatricians, and other specialists, whom they may consult or transfer patient care to when complications are beyond the CNM’s licensed scope of practice (i.e. very high risk pregnancy).